Disneyland Resort line

 The Disneyland Resort line (迪士尼綫) is a rapid transit line connecting Sunny Bay to the Hong Kong Disneyland Resort, coloured pink on the network diagram.
 It is the seventh line of the former MTR network before the merger of MTR and KCR, and the world's first metro line designed to service a Disney theme park.
 There are only two stations on this line, Sunny Bay and Disneyland Resort, and the line operates as a shuttle service between these two stations.
 Sunny Bay station is an interchange station with the Tung Chung line between Tsing Yi and Tung Chung stations.
 Administratively, the entire line is in Tsuen Wan District, despite being situated on Lantau Island, and is the only MTR line in Hong Kong to run within a single district.
-It is indicated in ' on the MTR map.

 Construction

 The rail link was constructed by Gammon Construction and completed in April 2005.

 In preparation for the opening of Hong Kong Disneyland on 12 September, the line started operating on 1 August 2005.
 The rolling stock is distinctive on account of its Mickey Mouse windows, interior couch seating, and Disneyland figurines displayed in the carriages.

 On 4 September 2005, the Disneyland Resort line served nearly 40,000 passengers.
 Peak patronage occurs around 08:00–10:00 and 21:00–23:00 hours, at the parks' respective opening and closing times.